flashbots/suave-geth/suave/README.md

 All of these newly offered APIs are available to your solidity smart contract through the use of precompiles!
 See below for how confidential computation and smart contracts interact.

-## Confidential execution of smart contracts
+### Confidential execution of smart contracts

-Virtual machine inside suave nodes has two modes of operation: regular and confidential (sometimes called off-chain).
+The virtual machine (MEVM) inside SUAVE nodes have two modes of operation: regular and confidential (sometimes called off-chain).
 Regulal on-chain environment is your usual Ethereum virtual machine environment.

 Confidential environment is available to users through a new type of ransaction - `OffchainTx` via the usual jsonrpc methods `eth_sendRawTransaction`, `eth_sendTransaction` and `eth_call`.
 Simulations (`eth_call`) requested with a new optional argument `IsOffchain are also executed in the confidential mode`.
 For more on confidential requests see [Confidential computation requests](#Confidential-computation-requests).

 The confidential execution environment provides additional precompiles, both directly and through a convenient [library](#SUAVE-library).
 Confidential execution is *not* verifiable during on-chain state transition, instead the result of the confidential execution is cached in the transaction (`OffchainExecutedTx`).
 Users requesting confidential computation requests specify which execution nodes they trust with execution, and the execution nodes' signature is used for verifying the transaction on-chain.

-The cached result of confidential execution is used as calldata once the transaction makes its way on the suave chain.
+The cached result of confidential execution is used as calldata in the transaction that inevitably makes its way onto the SUAVE chain.

 Other than ability to access new precompiles, the contracts aiming to be executed confidentially are written as usual in Solidity (or any other language) and compiled to EVM bytecode.

-## Confidential computation requests
+### Confidential computation requests

 We introduce two new transaction types: `OffchainTx`, serving as a request of confidential computation, and `OffchainExecutedTx` which is the result of a confidential computation.
 The new confidential computation transactions track the usage of gas during confidential computation, and contain (or reference) the result of the computation in a chain-friendly manner.